smansri/elevate_2025/additional_mcp_servers/gti-hunting-mcp-server/readme.md

 ### Available Tools

 #### 1. create_hunting_ruleset
-Creates a new hunting ruleset in VirusTotal Livehunt.
+Creates a new hunting ruleset in Livehunt.

 **Parameters:**
 - `name` (required): Name of the hunting ruleset